kbekher/abtest-cli/README.md

 6. Follow the prompts to provide input and customize the folder creation process.

-## Configuring Kameleoon Credentials
+## 🔐 Kameleoon API Configuration

-Before using the CLI, you need to configure your Kameleoon API credentials to enable interaction with the Kameleoon platform.
-The `.kameleoon_env` file should be created in your home directory for global access.
+Before using the CLI, configure your Kameleoon API credentials via a `.kameleoon_env` file in your home directory.

 ### Steps to Create a `.kameleoon_env` File in the Home Directory: